 July 31, 2021 - Saturday

-The first day of vacation is often the best one — the day when everything is still in front of you and you are filled with the excitement and anticipation of what lies ahead.
+The first day of vacation is often the best one — the day when everything is still in front of you and you are filled with the excitement and anticipation of the journey.
 That's how I felt when my flight arrived in Omaha that day.
 I could hardly wait to get off the plane.
-Filled with the electric energy of anticipation, I practically sprinted through the airport on my way to pick up my rental car.
+Buzzing with the electric energy of anticipation, I practically sprinted through the airport on my way to pick up my rental car.
 That high octane feeling lasted until I got to the Thrifty Car rental desk.
-Coming to Omaha, I knew I was going to pay an inflated rental rate for my car.
-I had reserved it more than three months before, and even with that much lead time, I was still on the hook for more than $1,300 for the two weeks I would have it.
+Coming to Omaha, I knew I would be paying a premium for my rental car.
+I had reserved it more than three months before, and even with that much lead time, I was still on the hook for more than $1,300.
 And I was not alone.
 With rental car fleet reductions not yet replenished from the year before, everyone was paying double or triple the normal rates, and happy to do so just to have a car.
 This is the part of the car rental story I was prepared for.

-The real shock came when the rental agreement was presented to me, and in a maneuver I had never witnessed before, I was asked to sign a clause in which I promised not to take the car out of Nebraska, or any of its surrounding states.
+The real shock came when the rental agreement was presented to me, and in a maneuver I had never witnessed before, I was asked to sign a clause in which I promised not to take the car out of Nebraska, or any of its neighboring states.
 I had never been limited by contract where I could drive.
-The news was jarring — I had already meticulously planned out my road trip, and it would not be limited to Nebraska or its surrounding states.
+The news was jarring — I had already meticulously planned out my road trip, and it would not be limited to Nebraska or its neighboring states.
 I had planned to sweep up the remaining unvisited counties in five states, two of which were outside the boundaries defined by the rental agreement.
-Furthermore, I had already made reservations at hotels across the Upper Midwest, and had prepaid for some.
-If I were forced to mind the letter of the agreement, I would have to redesign my entire two-week adventure, cancel hotel reservations, likely lose deposits, and resign myself to a road trip experience that was far more "local" than I wanted it to be.
-Interestingly, the surrounding states defined in the agreement did not include Wyoming, which borders Nebraska on the west, but did include Minnesota, which shares no state border.
+I had already made reservations at hotels across the Upper Midwest, and had prepaid for some.
+If I were forced to mind the letter of the agreement, I would have no choice but to redesign my entire two-week adventure, cancel hotel reservations, likely lose deposits, and resign myself to a less interesting road trip experience that was far more "local" than I wanted it to be.
 The penalty for leaving the defined travel area was $500.
-I had an agonizing decision to make -- play it safe and not risk the penalty and live with the massive inconvenience by forfeiting plans that were months in the making, or take the bull by the horns, go to those places I had already planned to visit, and gamble on there not being a GPS tracking system in my rental car.
+I had an agonizing decision to make -- play it safe and not risk the penalty, i.e., live with the massive inconvenience of forfeiting plans that were months in the making, or say to hell with it and stick with my original plans -- go to those places I had already planned to visit -- and gamble on there not being a GPS tracking system in my rental car.
+(As a side note, the neighboring states defined in the agreement did not include Wyoming, which borders Nebraska on the west, but did include Minnesota, which shares no state border.)

-After two days on the road, I decided that a potential $500 fee was not as important as pursuing the experiences I had previously planned on.
-I would just consider the fee another cost associated with travel.
-I was not willing to compromise my plans.
+After two days on the road, I decided that a potential $500 penalty was not as important as pursuing the experiences I had previously planned on.
+I would just consider it another cost associated with travel.

 With my rental car now secured, I left the airport and headed to my hotel downtown (Fairfield Inn & Suites at 15th and Nicholas).
-I highly recommend this hotel -- it is very clean and modern and close to the city center.
+I definitely recommend this hotel for all you Omaha-bound travelers -- it is very clean and modern and close to the city center.
 After checking in and leaving my bags in the room, I headed back out to find dinner in the Old Market area of downtown Omaha.
-The Old Market is a historic section of the city encompassing approximately ten square blocks, and sandwiched between the central business district and the Missouri River.
+The Old Market is a historic section of the city encompassing approximately ten square blocks and sandwiched between the central business district and the Missouri River.
 The area is on the National Register of Historic Places and retains a turn-of-the-20th-century flavor with its streets paved in brick and horse-drawn carriages.
-There are lots of great restaurants, breweries, boutiques, gift shops and retail stores nestled in the beautifully preserved buildings that line the streets.
+There are lots of great restaurants, breweries, boutiques, gift shops and retail stores that occupy the many beautifully preserved buildings lining the streets.
 The virtual heart of the Old Market is the corner of 11th and Howard.
 That Saturday, in the early evening air, the sidewalks were clotted with shoppers, diners and people out for a stroll.
 I wound up having an amazing steak Caesar salad at the Upstream Brewing Company.
 Afterwards, I explored the side streets and businesses and picked up a few souvenirs.

-One week later, the Old Market made national news when a flash flood tore through its streets damaging vehicles and depositing mud on the streets, in basements and in street-level parking facilities.
+One week later, the Old Market made national news when a flash flood tore through its streets damaging vehicles and depositing mud everywhere, in basements and in street-level parking facilities.
 Fortunately, no one was injured.

 August 1, 2021 - Sunday

 For my first full-day on the road, the goal I set for myself was to get from Omaha to Rapid City, South Dakota over a 584-mile winding journey.
 To make sure I could get there before sundown, I was on the road just as dawn was breaking.
 The weather could not have been better.
 The skies were clear, and the air was warm, even in the early morning.
 My journey took me northwest out of Omaha along US 275, then north on SR 15.
-It was somewhere along this route, just south of Wayne, NE, where I snapped a picture of a barn amid the cornfields featured earlier in this article.
+It was somewhere along this route, just south of Wayne, NE, where I snapped the photo featured at the top of this article of a barn amidst the cornfields.
 By 10 a.m., I had crossed the Missouri River into South Dakota where Nebraska Route 15 turns into S.D.
 Route 19.
 Eventually, I made my way to SR 44 heading west through the southern tier of the state.
 The topography from Omaha to the start or SR 44 was dominated by expansive tracts of relatively flat farmland, broken only by the small towns with their soaring water towers every 15 miles or so.
 Soon enough, as my travel progressed westward on SR 44, the flatter landscape gave way to gently undulating fields and the appearance of low-lying hills and peaks on the western horizon.
 It was along this route where I was able to get these stunning photos of the Missouri River valley.